 From the Beginning

-During the new exec’s first 30, 60, or 90 days, these areas of focus are the minimum for successful integration.
+During the new exec’s first 30, 60, or 90 days, the following areas of focus are the minimum for successful integration.
 You don’t have to provide all the details yourself, but you do have to make sure they’re handled:

 - The history of the organization, cultural context, and the norms for “how we do things here.”